 Is your marketing campaign not getting your desired results?
-Here are some reasons why it may not be working and what you can do to make it more effective.
+Here are some reasons why it may not work and what you can do to make it more effective.

 Marketing can be a potent tool to grow your business.
 When done right, it can help you accelerate your business growth and boost your revenue.
 On the flip side, any miscalculated business decisions could cost you money.